sanjaikumar-56/100DaysOfCode-DS-ML/README.md

 ## How to use this repo
 I will add notebooks, scripts, and notes here.
 Each day I will save my work and write what I learned.

+## Day 2: Hello World in Python
+- Learned how to create my first code file.
+- Wrote a simple program to print "Hello, World!".